 Rather than marketing to an industry, ABM targets individual companies with personalized content and campaigns.
 It’s a strategy that puts a strong emphasis on quality and relationship-building.

-So instead of publishing blog post after blog post and blasting email lists with content created for a mass audience, with ABM you’re creating content and crafting experiences for particular people from particular accounts.
+So instead of publishing blog post after blog post and blasting email lists with content created for a mass audience, ABM best practices revolve around creating content and crafting experiences for particular people from particular accounts.

 Or as Bridge Group president & chief strategist, Trish Bertuzzi, once put it: